This post may contain affiliate links. Please read my disclaimer.

 - 步步高升 /bù bù gāo shēng/ – Growth in business and promotion at work

-For my recipe, I didn’t use any meat products so I will recite these two greetings with my main plate.
+For my recipe, I didn’t use any seafood or meat products so I will recite these two greetings with my main plate.

 Add in the honey in a circular motion while saying:

-- 甜甜蜜蜜 /tián tián mì mì/ – Sweet and loving relationship particularly in the content of love relationship
+- 甜甜蜜蜜 /tián tián mì mì/ – Sweet and loving relationship particularly in the context of love relationship

 - 鸿运当头 /hóng yùn dāng tóu/ – Great luck from the start of the year